-Syed Harris is not the usual entrepreneur who went to top B-School to learn business.
-He learned business the hard way from the school of hard knocks.
+Syed Harris is not the usual entrepreneur who went to a top B-School to learn the business.
+He learned the business the hard way from the school of hard knocks.
 The real world.

-Even after multiple failed startups, he did not lose the belief in himself.
+Even after multiple failed startups, he did not lose his belief in himself.
 He kept going and found his way through.

 Now he is on a mission to make World’s Best Restaurant Management Software – Possier.com